Rules & Resources

-Under the ACF Flexible Rules Policy (Appendix 1 - ACF National Rules), States/Territories are able to vary four of the rules to encourage and assist participation, and to meet theatre/venue requirements.
+Under the ACF Flexible Rules Policy (Appendix 1 – ACF National Rules), States/Territories are able to vary four of the rules to encourage and assist participation, and to meet theatre requirements.

 The National Rules generally apply to technical issues in relation to choreography and the construction of items, for example; the inclusion of props, elevated steps and the correct use of apparatus.

-The Special Victorian Rules are set by the CVI Competition Committee (as distinct from the CVI State Championships Committee) and relate to the running of competitions, health and safety regulations and more recently the time limits for competitive items.
+The Special Victorian Rules are set by Calisthenics Victoria’s Competition Committee (as distinct from the State Championships Committee) and relate to the running of competitions, health and safety regulations and more recently the time limits for competitive items.

 All metropolitan and country competitions in Victoria, excluding Royal South Street Ballarat, are registered with CVI and must abide by the “Guidelines for Team/Solo Competitions”.